ecilasun/tinysys/software/README.md

 # Prerequisites

+If you wish to actually run things on a real piece of hardware:
+- If you did not acquire / build one, please find the KiCad files for the board and go through the paces to build one
+- Next step is to acquire (or use an existing) QMTECH A7200T core board (I'll build my own single board computer later, promise!)

+If you wish to work on software:
 - To be able to compile your own executables, or ROM images, you'll need a prebuilt gcc risc-v toolchain from: https://www.embecosm.com/resources/tool-chain-downloads/
 - If you wish to build your own ROM images, you'll also need a working python3 install to make sure the waf build system functions as intended.
 - To be able to compile riscvtool, you'll also need a working cpp compiler targeting the platform you're going to build on (windows/linux/macos etc)
 - I advise using Visual Studio Code, but it's optional (all step below try to show both VSC and command line usage)
 - To compile the ROM image and program the ESP32-C6 device (our communication module) for the first time, you'll need to install ESP-IDF addon for your Visual Studio Code

+Or if you wish to simply browse / copy code or hardware details, feel free to do so, and don't forget to credit me or other people for their respective work!

 # Build riscvtool (optional)